bitwarden/passwordless-ios/CONTRIBUTING.md

 # Releasing
 ## SPM
-Swift Package Manager works by point to release tags on main.
+Swift Package Manager works by pointing to release tags on main.
 To create a new release, simply create a new tag on the main branch.

 ## CocoaPods
 Please follow the [guide](https://guides.cocoapods.org/making/getting-setup-with-trunk) from CocoaPods.org.
 But generally, you want to do the following: